aalavandhaann/Py_BL_MeshSkeletonization/README.md

 - Select the mesh object in **Object Mode**
 - Press **Mesh Skeletonization**
-- You should see a duplicated mesh
+- You should see a duplicated mesh that is contracted

 Notes
 -----